chabymanow/parallax/README.md

-# parallax
+# Parallax effect
+---
-Parallax effect on the website header
+Hero section with parallax effect plus some animation on the other paragraphs

+---